 Once the ship has anchored for the evening, you will dine below deck in the comfortably furnished saloon where you can enjoy a home cooked, locally sourced meal and get to know your fellow shipmates before retiring for the night in your comfortable berth.

 Food and drink

 A big part of your on board experience with Pilgrim of Brixham will be mealtimes – with all that fresh air you will get hungry, and we’ll do our utmost to serve delicious, nutritious food!

 Refreshments (excluding alcohol) are included during your time aboard.
 Food can be taken on deck (weather permitting) or eaten in the comfort of the main saloon.
 Tea, coffee, squash and biscuits are served throughout the day, with a two or three-course meal every evening, breakfast to get you started for the day, and a lunch that will be more than enough to see you through to mealtimes!

 After introductions, you’ll be shown around and allocated your berth (unless you make a specific request when booking).
-Pilgrim’s main saloon is comfortably furnished to provide cushioned seating around a large extendable oak table.
+Pilgrim of Brixham’s main saloon is comfortably furnished to provide cushioned seating around a large extendable oak table.
 This is where the crew set out breakfast, lunch and usually gather for evening meals, but food can always be taken on deck, weather permitting.

 There are two heads (nautical term for toilet) with integral showers.
 These are adjacent to the forward cabin and at the foot of the companionway (staircase) in the main saloon area.
 Heads are electric and the crew will give you instructions on how to use them (they’ll be a little different to the ones at home!).